 - 1 Tablespoon Fresh Dill + more for garnish

 - 1/4 Cup Grainy Brown Mustard

-Add in salt, clove, thyme, and marjoram, cooking for 1 minute to let the spices bloom.
-Mix in the vegetable stock, and turn the heat of the pot up to high.
+- Add in salt, clove, thyme, and marjoram, cooking for 1 minute to let the spices bloom.
+Mix in the vegetable stock, the soaked and drained split peas, and turn the heat up to high.
 Bring to a boil, and then turn down to medium-low, and simmer for 30 minutes.

 - Remove from heat, and add 3/4 of the soup to a blender.
 You can do this in batches if you'd like to be more on the cautious side.
 Using a towel on top of the blender lid, carefully blend until velvety smooth.
 Be careful, the soup will be extremely hot.